--What weather is needed for a hot air ballon flight?
+-What weather is needed for a hot air balloon flight?

 There needs to be no storm activity or rain in the area.